 Coconut oil contains lauric acid and capric acid, which are medium-chain fatty acids that have powerful antifungal, antimicrobial and antiviral properties.It also has a protective effect on hair damage (19, 20).

 Plus, it’s highly soothing and anti-inflammatory to help calm down an inflamed scalp.
 Coconut oil is sure to target and clear up any bad bacteria on your head that is causing the dry, flaky skin.

 Try applying it topically to your scalp and letting it sit for about 20 minutes before washing it off and cleansing your hair as you normally would.
-Some people even apply coconut oil, wrap their hair in a towel and sleep on it overnight for some extra TLC.
+Some people even apply coconut oil to their scalp, wrap their hair in a towel and sleep on it overnight for some extra TLC.
 You would wash your hair as you normally would in the morning.

 Can probiotics help you grow healthy hair?
 All indications point to yes.